100mslive/web-sdks/README.md

 For example, if you are making changes in roomkit-react(prebuilt), run `yarn start` in that package.
 The sample app should auto reload.

 > Note: Make sure `yarn build` is run atleast once before using `yarn start`

+### Understanding the packages:
+The packages folder contains all the SDK's of 100ms.
+Here is a brief overview of them.

+`hms-video-store`
+This is the source of `@100mslive/hms-video-store`.
+This package contains the core SDK and the reactive store parts.
+For more details refer [here](https://github.com/100mslive/web-sdks/blob/main/packages/hms-video-store/README.md).

+`react-icons`
+This is the source of `@100mslive/react-icons`.
+This contains all the icons used in the 100ms prebuilt.
+For more details refer [here](https://github.com/100mslive/web-sdks/blob/main/packages/react-icons/README.md).